grumpyjames/birding-almanac/sites/Barnes_WWT.md

 reserve.
 Secondly, in the warmer months, the Tower comes with Sand Martins - there's an obvious bank where they nest of the right hand side of the scrape.

+A word on Jack Snipe, if you want to have a go.
+A scope and a lot of free time are highly recommended.
+The leftmost and largest island of the wader scrape has been where I've had luck in the past - carefully search any vegetation for signs of life; the edges of the thicker stuff tend to be good.
+Common Snipe may also give you a place to start.
+More dedicated folk than I have also found them by scouring the grazing marsh.
+Good luck!

 In general, once I am tired of the Tower I am ready to go home - even if on a super quiet day all of the above has taken ninety minutes.
 If,